bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Example, on click image pops up bigger." />
 </p>

-I\'m going to click on this picture right here and as you can see, as you click on the image, the image actually pops up into a much bigger form.
+I&apos;m going to click on this picture right here and as you can see, as you click on the image, the image actually pops up into a much bigger form.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->